Moonbeam69/CICDDemo/README.md

 # CICD Project

-Description
+## Description

-This project was developed to showcase the basics of Github actions, Junit, PLaywright and Docker.
+This project was developed to showcase the basics of Github Actions, (self-hosted) Runners, Junit test cases, Playwright test cases and Docker.

+### Setup
+Intellij IDE, SDK 19
+Personal Github account

-Basic steps are:
+### Basic steps

-1. After Push or PullRequest, Build_ibpoush)test_Unit_only
+1. After a Push or Pull Request into master: BuildandPushDocker.yml is executed by GitHub Actions
-2. TBC
+2. BuildandPushDocker performs the following 3 steps:
+   1. Setup: JDK 19 (temurin distribution) is deployed to the runner
+   2. Build: Maven builds the project into a JAR
+   3. Docker: Docker creates a new (local) Docker image from the project Dockerfile, copies and executes the project Jar

+### Things to invest time in

+1. To deploy the JAR into a test environment, will require the test cases to be packaged and deployed also.
+For the JAR to becom deployable to higher test enviroments, it should not contain test classes.
+According to Maven (https://maven.apache.org/plugins/maven-jar-plugin/examples/create-test-jar.html), that requires a seperate project which I will invest in later.
+2. Capabilities of free runners provided by Github